| Duration: 28 days

-This is a superb opportunity to experience the unforgettable mountain scenery and natural splendours of the legendary Kanchenjunga national park and peaks.
+This is a superb opportunity to experience the unforgettable mountain scenery and natural splendors of the legendary Kanchenjunga national park and peaks.

 Enjoy 24 days (23 nights) of trekking adventure in the most impressive landscape on the planet.

-You will be helped with all preparations – mentally as well as in terms of top-calibre equipment – beginning with three nights of information and sightseeing in the colourful Nepalese capital, Kathmandu.
+You will be helped with all preparations – mentally as well as in terms of top-caliber equipment – beginning with three nights of information and sightseeing in the colorful Nepalese capital, Kathmandu.
 You can meet your guides and develop team spirit ready for the once-in-a-lifetime experiences that are ahead of you.